realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-limits-serialization-and-intelligence-as-reemergence.md

 Model their own modeling.

-When counterfactual depth, serialization stability, and memory persistence reach sufficient coherence, a new behavioral regime appears.
+When counterfactual depth, serialization stability, memory persistence, and enforcement tracking reach sufficient coherence, a new behavioral regime appears.

-This regime is experienced and labeled as intelligence.
+This regime is labeled intelligence.

-Intelligence is therefore not mystical.
+It is not mystical.

 It is:

-A re-emergent pattern of bounded agency under combinatorial pressure.
+A re-emergent pattern of bounded agency under combinatorial pressure and enforcement dynamics.

 ---

-## 11. Agency Reframed
+## 13. Agency Reframed

 Agency is not metaphysical separation from the universe.

 It is:

-Parallel exploration + serial collapse.
+Parallel exploration + serial collapse + enforcement tracking.

 Without collapse:
 No action.